SabbirHowlader/food-house-cleint/README.md

 1. use firebase Authentication.
 2. use projet name icon and daynamic title.
-3. use mongodb for gettin data.
+3. use mongodb for getting data.
 4. set privet route.
 5. for create project use react router dom, daisy ui, tailwind, firebase ect.